Creating a Disaster Recovery Plan for Your WordPress Site

 For these plans, VaultPress promises that it will “backup every post, comment, media file, revision and dashboard setting as they happen” which sounds like a checkpoint frequency dream.

-The plans cost $15/mth (Basic) and $40/mth (Premium) which on face-value seems to be piece of mind at an exceptional price.
+The plans cost $10/mth (Basic) and $50/mth (Premium) which on face-value seems to be a peace of mind at an exceptional price.

 Keep It Short and Simple